KAT-Advanced-Medical/KAM/docs/Radiation/05_detection_and_items.md

 > The geiger reads the environment, so it'll keep clicking if **you** are contaminated even in clean air — that's the surface contamination making you a source.
 If the clicks won't stop after you've left a zone, survey/decon yourself.

-> **Asset note:** the dosimeter currently borrows the chemical detector's model and the geiger sounds reuse the detector's chime samples as placeholders — see `OPTIONAL_TODO.md`.
-The numbers and behaviour are real; the art is temporary.
+> **Asset note:** the dosimeter currently borrows the chemical detector's model and the geiger sounds reuse the detector's chime samples as placeholders.
+The numbers and behaviour are real; dedicated art and click audio are planned.

 ## Rad Survey (diagnostic)